Quickly create your Florida Health Care Directive and Living Will

 - You want legal review of your completed document

-A living will, not to be confused with a will, is a legal document that allows you to specify your treatment preferences on end-of-life health care issues.
+A health care directive, not to be confused with a will, is a legal document that allows you to specify your treatment preferences on end-of-life health care issues.
 This document is legally binding and provides instructions that your health care providers will look to if you are seriously ill or injured.

 A last will and testament (a “will”) is an important estate planning document that you use to provide for the distribution of your assets after your death.
 You can also use a will to name guardians for minor children.

 You cannot use a will to specify your health care preferences or end-of-life treatment choices.
-If you want to make sure that your doctors and family follow your health care wishes, you need to create a health care directive and living will to make your choices clear.
+If you want to make sure that your doctors and family follow your health care wishes, you need to create a health care directive to make your choices clear.

-According to chapter 765 of the Florida statutes, there are a few legal requirements your Florida health care directive and living will must satisfy:
+According to chapter 765 of the Florida statutes, there are a few legal requirements your Florida health care directive must satisfy:

 - You must be a competent adult

-- The health care directive and living will must be in writing
+- The health care directive must be in writing

 - There must be two witnesses to your signature who also sign.